 - Your kindness is your credential

 - Listen more, speak less

 - Small things have big impacts when people are under strain

-- Don’t be afraid of finding the perfect words: sometimes you can’d to nothing and “I’m sorry” and “how are you” are all you need
+- Don’t be afraid of finding the perfect words: sometimes you can’t do nothing and “I’m sorry” and “how are you” are all you need

 These are the three tenets to showing up:

 - Listening speaks volumes

 Don’t Worry: You Can’t Make it Better

 The author says there is a reason why most people don’t know what to say.
 In certain situation there are absolutely no words that can make things better.

 I find the biggest value of There Is No Good Card for This to be in their examples and fixing wrong expressions for good ones.
 And that’s exactly the preview I will provide you with this summary.